gravitational/teleport/rfd/0034-desktop-access-windows.md

 #### Username/password

-Username and password are most universal and Teleport should support these interactively as a fallback, when other methods are not available.
-This will allow users to replace their existing RDP client software, while providing RBAC and session recording, despite weaker authentication and worse UX.
+Although username and password are the most universal, a major part of Teleport's value is to provide strong autentication using short-lived certificates.
+Supporting username and password authentication would weaken the overall security of the system and as such will not be implemented.

 #### Kerberos tickets